 In the Shaivite temple, the gopuram architecture usually involves the depiction of various forms of Shiva, the Leela murthis, or even the 64 forms of God Shiva and so on, along with the depiction of Ganesha, Skanda or Kumara, and the Goddess Parvathi.

 In the Vaishnavite temples, one can see the Dasavataras or the 10 incarnations of Vishnu along with several stories related to those incarnations and the depictions of several other gods like Hayagriva along with the devotees like Garuda, Vishwaksena, and others.

-Coming to the Shaktha temples, the depictions on the gopuras include several other forms of Shakthi like Varahi, Lalitha, Parvathi, Kali, Raja Rajeshwari and Gods like Shiva along with several of Devi’s aspects related to the stories about destroying the Asuras.
+Coming to the Shakta temples, the depictions on the gopuras include several other forms of Shakthi like Varahi, Lalitha, Parvathi, Kali, Raja Rajeshwari, and Gods like Shiva along with several of Devi’s aspects related to the stories about destroying the Asuras.

 Whatsoever the temple may be, the sculptures on the gopurams explain several forms related to the primary deity of that temple as the main focus.

-Also, the depictions related to the aspects of life are believed to represents the jeevana vidhana or the way of life at that particular point of time the temple is constructed.
+Also, the depictions related to the aspects of life are believed to represent the jeevana vidhana or the way of life at that particular point of time the temple is constructed.

 Agamas and the Gopuram

 Gopurams are mainly constructed based upon the agama that the respective temple followed.
-Along with that, they are also constructed basing on the Shipa Shastra and Vastu shastra.
+Along with that, they are also constructed based on the Shipa Shastra and Vastu shastra.

 Shaivagamas said that even looking at the temple or its gopuram or any other important structure itself gives Punya.